mtmosier/gateAlarm/README.md

 Prerequisites
 =============

 You must install WiringPi2 and WiringPi2-Python separately.
 Please note I included patches for both.
 Download the source for each, apply the patch (cd into the directory and do patch -p1 < /path/to/patch/wiringPi.patch, then normal build instructions) for each.
 The patches are to allow callbacks with arguments.
-I used wiringPi instead of RPi.GPIO because, last I checked, I could not drop root priveldages with RPi.GPIO and still make use of it.
-WiringPi allows dropping root privledges after setup.
+I used wiringPi instead of RPi.GPIO because, last I checked, I could not drop root privileges with RPi.GPIO and still make use of it.
+WiringPi allows dropping root privileges after setup.

 Hardware